mbutler808/BriannaCorrea-Rclass-project1/Code/Analysis_code/README.md

 Run Script 2 (Model Analysis) to conduct statistical modeling and fit relevant models.

-Run Script 3 (Exploratory Visualization) last to generate visualizations based on the clean and analyzed data.
+Run Script 3 (Exploratory Visualization) last to generate visualizations based on the clean and analyzed data, this one is using continuous data.

-`statistical_analysis.R` is an R script that does some simple statistical model fitting and plotting.
-`exploratory_analysis.qmd` is a Quarto file that adds commentary to this analysis.
-The quarto file pulls in code from the R script, so that only one code file needs to be maintained.